You are currently viewing Understanding the Legal Process of PLC Registration in Chennai

 Non-compliance

-If a corporation violates the provisions of the Companies Act of 2013, both the corporation and the violating members are subject to a fine for the duration that the violation is ongoing.
+Suppose a corporation violates the provisions of the Companies Act of 2013.
+In that case, both the corporation and the violating members are subject to a fine for the duration of the ongoing violation.

 Additional fees are due if the yearly filing is delayed.
 So, it is best to complete the compliances on time.